rocky-linux/documentation/docs/books/admin_guide/08-process.md

 * Real-time process: the process with priority of **0-99** is scheduled by real-time scheduling algorithm.
 * Ordinary processes: processes with dynamic priorities of **100-139** are scheduled using a fully fair scheduling algorithm.
-* Nice value: a parameter used to adjust the priority of a ordinary process.
+* Nice value: a parameter used to adjust the priority of an ordinary process.
 The range is **-20-19**.

 The default priority of a process is **0**.